Two African swine fever (ASF) outbreaks on huge farms in Estonia and Latvia have resulted in the culling of close to 50,000 pigs.

 Priit Dreimann, a management board member of Maag Agro, which owns Ekseko, said, according to ERR: “We are now talking about culling 27,000 pigs.
 Such a large-scale culling at Ekseko would break the entire production chain and halt pig farming at the site for a considerable time.
 Unfortunately, this is a nationwide crisis and the largest ever faced in Estonian pig farming.”

-The most recent outbreak in domestic pigs before this case was identified on August 14 at Tässi farm in Viljandi County, where about 250 pigs were kept, ERR reports.
-In total, more than 54,650 domestic pigs have been confirmed infected in 10 outbreaks this year, with ASF also diagnosed in 125 wild boar.
+The most recent outbreak in domestic pigs before this case was identified on August 14 at Tässi farm in Viljandi County, which kept about 250 pigs.
+In total, more than 54,650 domestic pigs have been confirmed in 10 outbreaks this year, with ASF also diagnosed in 125 wild boar, ERR reports.

 Latvia outbreak